beyondstorage/specs/rfcs/97-add-restrictions-in-storage-metadata.md

 ## Proposal

-So I propose to add maximum size restrictions for storage write related operations as global storage metadata.
+So I propose to add restrictions in storage metadata.

 ### Add global storage metadata